letmeentertainyou/IceBrakes/README.txt

 the language know you cannot reassign to a given name.

 For simplicity that syntax is implemented as a comment at the end of a line.
-Hashmark dollarsign (#$) as the last two characters of the line tells IceBrakes to jump into action.
+"#S" as the last two characters of the line tells IceBrakes to jump into action.
 Here's an example use and the expected output, with line numbers for clarity.

     1 def bar():... #$
     2 bar = 56